michal-bures/konkr_data/ai-chatter/README.md

 It's really quite simple!
 AI chatter file is just a list of simple **rules**.
 Each rule tells the game what the AI rivals should say in a particular situation.

+* Here's the [default chatter file](./default.md) for example
+* And here it is in [plain text without formatting](https://raw.githubusercontent.com/michal-bures/konkr_data/master/ai-chatter/default.md)  for easy download or copy/paste

 ### So what exactly is a rule?